 An insurance policy is a legal contract between the insurance company (the insurer) and the person(s), business, or entity being insured (the insured).
 Reading your policy helps you verify that the policy meets your needs and that you understand your and the insurance company’s responsibilities if a loss occurs.
 Many insureds purchase a policy without understanding what is covered, the exclusions that take away coverage, and the conditions that must be met in order for coverage to apply when a loss occurs.
-With this being National Hurricane Preparedness Week, the National Association of Insurance Commissioners (NAIC) would like to remind consumers that reading and understanding your policy can help you avoid problems and disagreements with your insurance company in the event of a loss.
+The National Association of Insurance Commissioners (NAIC) would like to remind consumers that reading and understanding your policy can help you avoid problems and disagreements with your insurance company in the event of a loss.

 The Basics of an Insurance Contract

 There are four basic parts to an insurance contract:

 It is important to understand that multi–peril policies may have specific exclusions and conditions for each type of coverage, such as collision coverage, medical payment coverage, liability coverage, etc. You will need to make sure that you read the language for the specific coverage that applies to your loss.

 The Declaration Page is usually the first part of an insurance policy.
 It identifies who is an insured, what risks or property are covered, the policy limits, and the policy period (i.e. time the policy is in force).
 For example, the Declarations Page of an automobile policy will include the description of the vehicle covered (e.g. make/model, VIN number), the name of the person covered, the premium amount, and the deductible (the amount you will have to pay for a claim before an insurer pays its portion of a covered claim).
 Similarly, the Declarations Page of a life insurance policy will include the name of the person insured and the face amount of the life insurance policy (e.g. $25,000, $50,000, etc.).